 - Our FFC (General Education Curriculum) can be found here.

 - Information for our feeder community colleges, including Guaranteed Admission Agreements, Pathway Programs in the Humanities, Business, Economics, and Finance and the Sciences, and special scholarships can be found by going to our Community Colleges page and clicking on your school.

 - Transfer students can meet with a faculty advisor—even before they submit an application—and get an evaluation of their credits as pertaining to their anticipated major(s) and advice on what to take at the community college in future semesters.

-- Transfer Students can meet with the registrar’s office as part of a personal visit or separately.
-To meet with the registrar’s office separately go here.
+- Transfer Students can meet with the registrar’s office as part of a personal visit.
+To meet with the registrar’s office go here.

 - Transfer Brochure

 - College of Lake County Brochure

 - Lake Forest At-a-Glance